IgnazioSotgiu/trivia-quiz/README.md

 * Created a contact form connected to gmail using EmailJs service
 * Implemented theme choice with a switch to toggle dark/light mode
 * Added Score summary at the end fo the game providing user information about his/her performance with info about last round odf questions and the overall session
 * Added a button for sharing the result through Twitter or Facebook
+### Future Features
+* Promote deals to sell ads spaces on the website
+* Add a timer to the game
+* Create a form to create new Questions and Answers and add them to the database
+* Add to the pages Popup windows with tips and suggestions to help the user thorough the game
+* Develop an app to play trivia quiz offline

+## Testing
+### Validation services:
+* W3C HTML validator
+* W3C CSS validator
+* JSHint for javascript
+* Chrome DevTools Lighthouse

 ## Bugs